Gr8-m8/Edge-Of-The-Universe/READ_ME.txt

 NOTES
 //===//===//===//
-1. I know there is no friction nor edge in space
+1. I know there is no friction nor an edge in space
 2. If you have preformance issues, try downscaling the game window size, only objects within the screenbounds are Updated 3.
 4.